Canada’s Shifting Strategic Circumstances

 And third, Canada has embedded its foreign and security policy in a web of regional and international security institutions – NATO, NORAD, UN, OSCE – as well as many other bodies with an economic and commercial calling without a specific security role – OECD, WB, IMF, G7, G20, Nordic Council – but whose activities have been equally important for Canada’s overall safety and well-being.

-Traditionally, the United States has also relied on this international network for its foreign policy-making around the globe.
+The United States has also relied on this international network for much of its foreign policy-making around the globe.
 But in contradistinction to the US, Canada has harboured few of America’s geostrategic responsibilities, let alone aspirations.
 As a state with only half a percent of the global population and only some 2.5% of its GDP, this has made good sense – and for the most part, it has served Canadians well.

 Canada’s unique geographical and geopolitical situation has allowed successive governments to keep the country’s defence spending low.
-This has recently risen to around 1.23% of GDP, still well below what NATO agreed in 2014 would be its target for the next decade.
+This is currently around 1% of GDP, half of what NATO agreed in 2014 would be its target for the next decade.
 Canada is now set to increase its defence spending only to 1.4% by 2024-2025.

 Canada was not always at the back of the pack.
 For example, At the end of World War II, the country had the world’s fourth largest air force and its fifth largest navy.
 In the Korean War of 1950-53, Canada fielded the third largest allied force overall.
 At these junctures, Canada’s economy was, of course, significantly smaller than it is today.

 To an extent, this has been possible because of the comparatively much greater resources that its neighbour to the south has devoted to defence.
 The contrast is more than striking.
-As William Watson explained in a recent piece in the National Post, while Canada has one-ninth of the population of the US, its defence spending is one-fortieth of the American level.
+As William Watson explained in a recent piece in the National Post, while Canada has one-ninth of the population of the US, its defence spending is one-fortieth of that of the United States.

 Defence spending levels are anything but everything.
 As I argued in an earlier blog, the capacity that results from defence spending is the key issue.
 The United States has serially misused its huge military capacity on security challenges that would have better been addressed by non-military means or on prosecuting wars that did not have to be fought.
 While very lucrative for the American military-industrial complex, this has been poisonous for its democracy.
 The misuse of state resources abroad has been one of the reasons for Trump’s autocratic rise.